tankstudiostech/tankstudiosblog/src/render/posts/first-post.html.md

 <h4>Dev</h4>

 I expect this one to really only benefit software developers who stumble upon my site via Google.
 In these I will be speaking of software development.
 <strong>I may post about a problem I have solved or about a personal project I am working on</strong>.
-Occasionally I have solved problems and that, "I could write a blog post about that."
+Occasionally I have solved problems and thought, "I could write a blog post about that."
 If I have that thought, now I can!

 <h3>Conclusion</h3>